 The blue and white fleece didn’t stretch at all and the camo fleece stretched like a rubber band.
 Consequently, it took many more strips of camo fleece to complete the wreath and the strips appear longer on the completed wreath, even though all my strips were 6 inches long.

-So, give your fleece a “stretch test” first.
-If it’s stiff, cut longer strips (maybe 8 inches) and if it’s super stretchy, cut shorter strips (4-5 inches).
+So, give your fleece a “stretch test” first โ if it’s stiff, cut longer strips (maybe 8 inches) and if it’s super stretchy, cut shorter strips (4-5 inches).
 Also, for stiff fabric, plan on using 100-125 strips and for stretchy fleece, plan on 150-200 strips.

-Next, you simply tie the strips onto the wire hangar one at a time until you have completely covered the hangar.
-You only need a simple tie (like how you begin when you are tying a shoe), but pull it tight.
+Next, you simply tie the strips onto the wire hanger one at a time until you have completely covered the hanger.

-You don’t need to make a knot.
-Be sure to push the strips together as you tie them on so that once you have filled the hangar they won’t move around and expose bare spots.
+Be sure to push the strips together as you tie them on so that once you have filled the hanger they won’t move around and expose bare spots.

 To complete the wreath, add a decorative bow.
 I bought the bow for the red and green fleece wreath at the dollar store, making the grand total for the wreath $3.98 + tax.